boostmyemail/website/src/content/blog/how-i-automated-hubspot-email-builds-with-n8n.md

 tags: [email marketing, automation, HubSpot, n8n, AI]
 ---

-I'll be honest: I am skeptical.
-Every "AI agent" I click into feels like smoke and mirrors, and most of what I see is focused on research or outbound.
+I am skeptical.
+Every "AI agent" I click into is underwhelming.

-That's not my world.
-My world is lifecycle marketing — building and running email programs for B2B SaaS companies.
+And it's not my world.
+My world is lifecycle marketing.
+I build and run email programs for B2B SaaS companies.

-Would AI really replace my work?
-I wasn't sure, but I decided to figure out what it could look like in practice.
+Will AI really replace my work?
+I'm sure, so I decided to figure out what it could look like in practice.

-After a lot of trial and error, I landed on finding workflows that remove a small, specific part of my day of real grunt work.
-That's the breakthrough.
+After a lot of trial and error, I landed on finding workflows that remove a small, specific piece of grunt work.
 And this post walks through the first one I'm genuinely proud of.

 ---

 ## The problem: approved copy, tedious execution

 I have great clients.
 Many of them shoot me a note when a campaign is fully written, reviewed, and approved.
 I have the copy for six emails in a Google Doc.
-All I need to do is build each one in HubSpot.
-That means clone the template, paste in the subject line, preview text, headline, body, CTA, and URL, check the formatting, and move on.
+All I need to do is build each one in HubSpot, which means clone the template, paste in the subject line, preview text, headline, body, CTA, and URL, check the formatting, and move on.

 There's no judgment involved.
 It's not creative work.
 It's copy-paste one piece after another, and it's slow.
 My phone is most effective at distracting me during this part of my work.